- calculation of work done for constant forces, including force not along the line of motion

 - principle of conservation of energy

 The first thing to be aware of is that the recommended language for discussing energy has been changing recently.
 Currently the KS3 and GCSE specifications have caught up, but the students will probably not yet be familiar with it.
 The focus is very much on calculations, which fits very well with the quantitative approach needed at A level.
 The biggest change is that light, sound and current are best described as pathways or processes that explain the shifting of energy between stores.
 Equations can and should be used to describe the energy stored elastically, in motion and so on.
-For more information, the IoP's Supporting Physics Teaching resource (listed as 11-14 but current students will not have been taught in this way) is a good place to start.

 When discussing work done, it is worth reminding them that energy has been shifted to another store - usually kinetic and/or thermal (work done against friction).
 Some will need to be reminded that lifting an object means overcoming the weight, while others will appreciate the link between Work done = force x distance and GPE = (mg)h.
 You may also want to revisit their use of trigonometry when forces acting at an angle to the motion are considered.